State and Local Taxes

 Florida Taxes — A Quick Look

-Major taxes collected in Florida include sales and use tax, intangible tax, and corporate income taxes.
+Major taxes collected in Florida include State and Local Taxes include sales tax, intangible tax, and corporate income taxes.
 Information regarding these and additional taxes can be located from the list below.
 There is no personal income tax in Florida.

 - Florida Sales Tax: Florida sales tax rate is 6%.